-For students who would benefit from a little support, the College of Liberal Arts offers Intellectual Heritage tutoring.
-And if you’re looking for an extra challenge or activity, the Diamond Peer Teaching, the Temple Undergraduate Research Forum or the Creative Works Symposium could be just what you need.
+For students who would benefit from extra support the Intellectual Heritage program offers tutoring.
+And if you’re looking for an extra challenge or activity, Diamond Peer Teaching, the Temple Undergraduate Research Forum or the Creative Works Symposium could be just what you need.

 Diamond Peer Teaching